mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Splunk

+Delete the following Splunk resources created during this experiment, too.

 #### Delete Splunk HEC token

 Click the "Settings" menu in the top right corner.
 Under the "Data" column, click on "Data inputs".